ash-jc-allen/favicon-fetcher/README.md

 $favicon = Favicon::fetchOr('https://ashallendesign.co.uk', 'https://example.com/favicon.ico');
 ```

-This method also accept a `Closure` as the second argument if you'd prefer to run some custom logic.
+This method also accepts a `Closure` as the second argument if you'd prefer to run some custom logic.
 The `url` field passed as the first argument to the `fetchOr` method is available to use in the closure.
-For example, to use a `Closure`, your code could look something like this:
+For example, to use a closure, your code could look something like this:

 ```php
 use AshAllenDesign\FaviconFetcher\Facades\Favicon;